gmurayama/webservice-template-rust/README.md

 Hopefully this template can provide you with everything to launch an app as close to production-ready as possible by minimizing the initial overhead of creating a project (even though you may not require all the features and the additional complexity of the template).

 As for the decisions made, you most probably will disagree on some of them, and that's fine!
-It really shouldn't be difficult to change them to fit better your needs.
+It really shouldn't be difficult to change them to fit better your needs (see [Architecture decisions](#architecture-decisions)).

 ## Overview